Didip-eu/ddpa_htr/README.md

 #### 1.3.
 Packing up line samples for training: the `HTRLineDataset` class

-Use the `HTRLineDataset`class.
-It assumes the set has been split before.
-The respective subsets can be then passsed
+Initialize a `HTRLineDataset` object out of the desired samples (typically, a train or validation subset resulting from splitting the original data).
+Samples can be passed

 + as a list of image files: